ForestAdmin/agent-nodejs/docs/agent-customization/examples/upload-file-to-s3.md

-This example shows how to upload a file to an S3 bucket.
+This example shows how to upload a file to a S3 bucket.

 To illustrate our example, imagine we have a User collection with an avatar string field.
 This field will store the s3 URL of the avatar.